OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

 In the previous part we added a configurable item to the widget.
 The widget read that setting in and updated itself.
 The same code is run no matter where you embed the widget.

-This time, we will expand the widget so that it is aware of it's surroundings.
+This time, we will expand the widget so that it is aware of its surroundings.
 When the page loads and the widget is asked to display, it will inspect the page as a whole, figure out what type of page it is on and then, if applicable, drill down to see what specific product page it's on.

 This information will then be passed through to the view so that we can change the display on the fly.